More (command)

 In computing, more is a command to view (but not modify) the contents of a text file one screen at a time.

-It is available on Unix and Unix-like systems, DOS, Digital Research FlexOS, IBM/Toshiba 4690 OS, IBM OS/2, Microsoft Windows and ReactOS.
+It is available on Unix and Unix-like systems, MS-DOS, Digital Research FlexOS, IBM/Toshiba 4690 OS, IBM OS/2, Windows and ReactOS.
 Programs of this sort are called pagers. more is a very basic pager, originally allowing only forward navigation through a file, though newer implementations do allow for limited backward movement.

 History

 The more command was originally written by Daniel Halbert, a graduate student at the University of California, Berkeley, in 1978.
 It was later expanded on by Eric Shienbrood, Geoff Peck (added underlining, single spacing) and John Foderaro (added -c, more environment variable history).
 It was first included in 3.0 BSD, and has since become a standard program in all Unix systems. less, a similar command with the extended capability of allowing both forward and backward navigation through the file, was written by Mark Nudelman between 1983 and 1985 and is now included in most Unix and Unix-like systems.

 The command is available in MS-DOS versions 2 and later.
 A more command is also part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.
 The Software Link's PC-MOS includes an implementation of more.
 Like the rest of the operating system, it is licensed under the GPL v3.
 The FreeDOS version was developed by Jim Hall and is licensed under the GPL v2.
 The command is also available in the KolibriOS Shell.